2024 Impact Report

 Everything Upstream was able to accomplish in 2024—thanks to YOU.

-Hello to our supporters, partners, Reuse Solutions Network members, Friends Network, and everyone joining us in accelerating the shift to a reuse economy.
-I am happy to share our 2024 Impact Report, illustrating what Upstream and the reuse movement accomplished over the year.
+Hello to our supporters, partners, Friends Network, Reuse Solutions Network members, and everyone joining us in accelerating the shift to a reuse economy.
+I am happy to share our 2024 Impact Report illustrating what Upstream and the reuse movement accomplished over the year.

-Also in 2024, we also demonstrated a reuse model at scale in K-12 school systems, a sector with wide demographic reach, to increase exposure to the general population and make reuse part of mainstream culture.
+Also in 2024, we demonstrated a reuse model at scale in K-12 school systems, a gateway sector with wide demographic reach, to increase exposure to the general population and make reuse part of mainstream culture.

 The Reuse Solutions Network, Upstream’s primary mode of engagement with the reuse movement, grew to over 1,300 members strong (a 30% YOY increase).
 Through regular, high-quality meetings and an interactive digital platform, we have been able to provide a space for resource-sharing and insights to support local advocacy.

-At the end of 2024, there were 107 reuse laws (+34% year over year) in the US & Canada, impacting 26% of the population (+30%).
+At the end of 2024, there were 107 reuse laws (+34% year over year) in the US and Canada, impacting 26% of the population (+30%).
 We have been able to track this policy growth thanks to the creation of a paid policy internship position; the fact that our policy tracker was accessed approximately 40,000 times throughout the year is testament to the value of this position and the resources we provide to the movement.

 Filling a catalytic role for reuse policy across North America, our involvement in these policies varies jurisdiction to jurisdiction.
 We were, and continue to be, highly engaged in ongoing rulemaking processes for EPR and DRS legislation in ME (EPR and DRS), OR (EPR), CA (EPR), and CO (EPR).
+In fact, on average 95% of our comments were accepted into draft state legislation and 60% of our comments were accepted into rule making.

 All the very best,